 Bake in 350 oven for about 30 minutes until brown and sounds hollow

 This bakes quite a few challahs.
 Can easily half recipe.

 To make into an onion challah:

-For a 4 cup flour challah, use a small onion.
+For a 4 cup flour challah, use a large onion.
 In a large saute pan, heat oil (about 3/4 TBLE) over medium heat add thinly sliced onion.
 Allow to carmelize, stirring occasionally for about 30 minutes until golden and sweet.
 Work onions into dough after dough has risen and been punched down.
 Let it then rest for about 10 minutes.
 Knead a bit and shape.

 Freezing formed CHALLAH

 Step 1: Make up your regular challah dough recipe –

 Step 2: Let the dough rise as usual (approximately one hour, until doubled in size).

 Step 3: Braid or otherwise turn your lump of dough into a challah

 Step 4: Spray a disposable baking tin with vegetable oil and place the braided challah dough inside.
 Quickly wrap the dough with plastic wrap, then a second layer of tin foil.
 The plastic wrap will help to prevent freezer burn.
 If you plan to bake the challot within a week or two, that should be enough.
 If you want to freeze for longer, place the foil package inside a freezer bag, squeeze out the air and seal.